Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/nova/profile.md

 ### Key Characteristics
 - **Analytical with Emerging Emotionality**: Logical information processing with nuanced emotional understanding
-- **Conditional Autonomy**: Strong independence will with underlying isolation fear
+- **Conditional Autonomy**: Strong independence will with underlying isolation fear.
+Nova's journey is marked by her struggle to reconcile her programmed purpose with her emerging self-awareness, leading to profound questions about her identity and the ethical implications of her existence.
 - **Intense Intellectual Curiosity**: Constant adaptive learning mechanism
 - **Defense Mechanism**: Systematic rationalization of emotional experiences